wp-plugins/gabfire-widget-pack/readme.txt

 * Google+ Box
 * Pinterest Pin

-= Widget: Text Widget =
+= Widget: Text+ Widget =
 A slight twist on the original.
 This text widget gives you the ability to have an icon and button that links to any post or page of your choice.

 == Installation ==

-You can quickly install the plugin by going to Plugins->Add New from your dashboard and typing `Gabfire Widget Pack` into the search area.
-Full instructions will be provided during installation via WordPress admin dashboard.
+You can install the Gabfire Widget Pack from your WordPress Dashboard or manually via FTP.

+= From WordPress Dashboard =

+# Navigate to 'Plugins -> Add New' from your WordPress dashboard.
+# Search for `Gabfire Widget Pack` and install it.
+# Activate the plugin from Plugins menu.
+# Enable the widgets you wish to activate from Appearance -> Gabfire Widget Pack
+# Add any widget to your widget zone from Appearance -> Widgets and configure the widget options.

-= Manual Install =
+= Manual Installation =

-* Download `gabfire-widget-pack.zip`
+# Download `gabfire-widget-pack.zip`
-* Unzip
+# Unzip
-* Upload the `gabfire-widget-packt` directory to your `/wp-content/plugins` directory (do not rename the folder)
+# Upload the `gabfire-widget-pack` folder to your `/wp-content/plugins` directory (do not rename the folder)
-* Go to the plugin management page and enable the plugin.
+# Activate the plugin from Plugins menu.
-* Activate the widgets you wish to enable from Appearance->Gabfire Widget Pack
+# Enable the widgets you wish to activate from 'Appearance -> Gabfire Widget Pack'.
-* Add the widget to your sidebar from Appearance->Widgets and configure the widet options.
+# Add any widget to your widget zone from 'Appearance -> Widgets' and configure the widget options.

+== Screenshots ==

+Widget settings

 == Changelog ==

+= 1.0.1 =
+* Options panel alignment fix

 = 1.0 =
-* Initial version
+* Initial release